APPENDICES

 His birthplace also can be found in the baptismal record of son Joseph, dated 21 Oct 1798, in Hébert, D., Southwest LA Records, 1-A:531 (SM Ch.: v.4, #98).

-Her birth year, birthplace (assumed to be the Ste.-Anne on Rivière St.-Jean because she was a DAMOUR), parents' names, & first marriage are from Robichaux, cited above.
+Her birth year, birthplace, parents' names, & first marriage are from Robichaux.
 Her first husband must have died soon after their marriage.

 Note how grossly inaccurate were the Spanish census takers in recording her age at Valenzuéla in the 1790s.